Indiana coronavirus updates: IPS hosts immunization clinic at Crispus Attucks on Wednesday

 Registration is encouraged but not required.

-The clinic hours run from 2:45 p.m. to 6 p.m. at Attucks High School, which is located at 1140 Dr. Martin Luther King Street on the near west side of Indianapolis.
+The clinic hours run from 2:45 p.m. to 6 p.m. at Crispus Attucks High School, which is located at 1140 Dr. Martin Luther King St. on the near west side of Indianapolis.

 Those needing a ride to the clinic may contact MDwise customer service at 800-356-1204.